Sravan-Patsa/Sravan-Patsa/README.md

 - 👋 Hi, I’m @Sravan-Patsa

-- 🌱 I’m currently learning Artificial Intelligence
+- 🌱 I’m an Artificial Intelligence Enthusiast

 - 📫 How to reach me patsasravan@gmail.com